firedancer-io/firedancer/book/guide/initializing.md

 information.

-In Firedancer, each `net` tile serves one network queue, so the `ethtool` stage will modify the combined channel count of the configured network device `[tiles.net.interface]` to be the same as the number of `net` tiles, `[layout.net_tile_count]`.
+In Firedancer, each `net` tile serves one network queue, so the `ethtool-channels` stage will modify the combined channel count of the configured network device `[tiles.net.interface]` to be the same as the number of `net` tiles, `[layout.net_tile_count]`.
 If your NIC does not support the required number of queues, you will need to reduce the number of `net` tiles, potentially down to one for NICs which don't support queues at all.

 The command run by the stage is similar to running `ethtool --set-channels <device> combined <N>` but it also supports bonded devices.
 We can check that it worked:

-<<< @/snippets/ethtool.ansi
+<<< @/snippets/ethtool-channels.ansi

 The stage only needs to be run once after boot but before running Firedancer.
-It has no dependencies on any other stage, although it is dependent on the number of  in your configuration.
+It has no dependencies on any other stage, although it is dependent on the number of `net` tiles in your configuration.

+Changing device settings with `ethtool-channels` requires root privileges, and cannot be performed with capabilities.

+## ethtool-gro
+XDP is incomatible with a feature of network devices called `generic-receive-offload`.
+If enabled, this feature must be disabled for Firedancer to work.

+The command run by the stage is similar to running `ethtool --offload generic-receive-offload <device> off` but it also supports bonded devices.
+We can check that it worked:

+<<< @/snippets/ethtool-gro.ansi

+The stage only needs to be run once after boot but before running Firedancer.
+It has no dependencies on any other stage.

-Changing device settings with `ethtool` requires root privileges, and cannot be performed with capabilities.
+Changing device settings with `ethtool-gro` requires root privileges, and cannot be performed with capabilities.